bg

 The Path Forward: A Balanced Future for EOS

-Please be advised, that this article or any information on this site is not an investment advice, you shall act at your own risk and, if necessary, receive a professional advice before making any investment decisions.
+Please be advised that this article is not investment advice.
+You should act at your own risk and, if necessary, seek professional advice before making any investment decisions.

 Frequently asked questions

-• Is EOS truly decentralised?
+• Is EOS truly decentralized?

 • What is the role of a Block Producer (BP)?